mathworks/coder-swig/README.md

   code for each language.
 E.g.: `doitCsharp.m`, `doitJava.m`, etc.
 * Example Java and C# tests using the generated C and SWIG code

+# Getting started

+There are a set of beginning examples based on a simple `timestwo` function that are a good starting point.
+Follow them in numeric order to see progressively increasing complexity.

 # Requirements

 This is tested with MATLAB R2018a on Ubuntu and Debian and requires: